 Traffic Flow Basics

-Good traffic flow hinges on clear routes and clear sightlines; start by defining a primary circulation path that connects entry points, seating areas, and the main focal wall without forcing obstacles into the line of sight.
-Keep paths gridded, not tangled, so movement feels effortless.
-Consider furniture placement to preserve open corridors and sightlines; avoid blocking natural traffic with oversized pieces.
-Use decorative accents to cue zones without clutter.
-Maintain balance between function and form, ensuring comfortable pauses along the route.
+Good traffic flow is all about clear routes and clear sightlines.
+Start by defining a primary circulation path that connects your entry points, seating areas, and that main focal wall.
+You don’t want any obstacles blocking the view.
+Keep those paths gridded, not tangled, so movement feels effortless, like walking on a clear path.
+Think about your furniture placement to keep those open corridors and sightlines.
+Avoid blocking natural traffic flow with huge, oversized pieces that feel like boulders in a stream.
+Use decorative accents to subtly mark your zones without making things cluttered.
+Maintain a balance between how things work and how they look, making sure there are comfortable pauses along the way.

 - Map primary paths and adjust for doorways and furniture.